-Employer Account - User Policy: To access on-line recruiting services each employer representative is required to obtain an individual login username and password.
-Multiple users may not access information in an employer account.
+Employer Account - User Policy: To access on-line recruiting services, each employer representative is required to obtain an account with Handshake and connect with UW-Madison by visiting https://wisc.joinhandshake.com/.
+Multiple users may not access information in one contact account.